25 Years – The Chain

-25 Years – The Chain is a box set by British-American rock band Fleetwood Mac originally released on 24 November 1992.
+25 Years – The Chain is a box set by British-American rock band Fleetwood Mac originally released on 23 November 1992.
 The set contains four CDs, covering the history of the band from its formation in 1967 to 1992.
-The set features several previously unreleased studio tracks, new mixes, live recordings, and a slightly different mix of their international hit single "Tusk".
+A condensed two-disc edition of the collection was also released.
+In 2012, 25 Years – The Chain was reissued by Rhino Records, which reached number nine in the UK, number two in Australia and number one in New Zealand.